-NOTE: The Windsensor Auto-Retract system is On when the power is On and is Off when the Power Switch is set to Off.
+NOTE: The Windsensor Auto-Retract system is On when the Awning Power switch is turned ON and is Off when the Awning Power switch is set to OFF.
 If the power is shut off while the awning is extended, the awning is not protected by the Auto-Retract system.

-The system uses a sensor in the motor head to detect awning motion during windy conditions and gauges vertical motion.
+The wind sensor system uses a sensor in the motor head to detect awning motion during windy conditions and gauges vertical motion.
 When persistent motion exceeds the factory preset threshold for two seconds or longer, the awning will retract automatically.